List of countries that have the same national anthem

 Some countries share the same national anthem music, or the exact anthem entirely.

-Countries that have the same national anthem music
+Countries that share the same melody

-The following is a list of countries that have the same national anthem music, but not the same words.
+The following is a list of countries that share the same melody, but not the same words.

 Countries that have the exact same national anthem

 The following is a list of countries that have the same national anthem, word for word.

+Countries that have the exact same royal anthem

+The following is a list of countries that have the same royal anthem, word for word.

+Countries that used to share the same melody

+The following is a list of countries that used to share the same melody (not the same words), but were replaced by others later.

+Countries that have used the same melody, but did not share it

+The following is a list of countries that have used the same melody for their national anthem, though not concurrently.